Types

 The top-level types are called archetypes to differentiate them from the lower-level data types that make up the individual components.
 For more information on the relationship between archetypes and components, check out the concept page on Entities and Components.

-The spatial archetypes represent 2d and 3d spatial data.
+The spatial archetypes represent 2D and 3D spatial data.
 These types have some notion of a coordinate system and generally support spatial transformations.
-All of these types can be visualized by the Spatial space view.
+These types can be visualized by 2D and 3D space views.

 Image and tensor archetypes all build on top of a common tensor component.
 The tensor component is a multi-dimensional generic container for arrays of data.
 Images are restricted to tensors of rank 2 or rank 3; these can be viewed in the Spatial space view.
 Generic tensors of greater rank can only be viewed in the specialized Tensor space view.